cloud-bulldozer/benchmark-operator/docs/testpmd.md

 # TestPMD

-[TestPMD](https://doc.dpdk.org/guides/testpmd_app_ug/index.html) is anapplication  used to test the DPDK in a packet forwarding mode, here this application run inside a pod with SRIOV VF.
+[TestPMD](https://doc.dpdk.org/guides/testpmd_app_ug/index.html) is an application  used to test the DPDK in a packet forwarding mode, here this application run inside a pod with SRIOV VF.

 ## Pre-requisites